remlapmot/remlapmot.github.io/content/post/2026-08-15-self-contained-script-quarto/index.en.md

 ## Example self-contained R script using `ir`

-To define dependencies for `ir`, at the top of the script begin each comment line with `#| ` then write a list under a `packages` key, as follows -- this is the list of packages I require for one of my practicals on missing data.
+To define dependencies for `ir`, at the top of the script begin each comment line with `#| ` then write a list under a `packages` key as follows -- this is the list of packages I require for one of my practicals on missing data.

 ```r
 #| packages: